docker/docs/compose/completion.md

 You can source your `~/.bash_profile` or launch a new terminal to utilize completion.

-## MacPorts Bash Completion

-If you're using MacPorts you'll need to slightly modify your steps to the
+If you're using MacPorts instead of brew you'll need to slightly modify your steps to the
 following:

 Run `sudo port install bash-completion` to install bash completion.